 I’ve failed over and over and over again in my life.
 And that is why I succeed.
 Michael Jordan

-Take responsibility for it.
+Another way is to take responsibility when things don’t turn out as anticipated.
 It’s not a negative.
 It’s an opportunity for growth.
-When you face failure head on, and know that something went wrong, also know that it’s within your power to correct and get back on the right path.
+When you face failure head on, and acknowledge that something went wrong, remind yourself that it’s within your power to correct and get back on the right path.
 You know, one of those growth challenges I mentioned… learning how to embrace growth opportunities.